-Author Contributions: DR, PC, PV, AT: methodology; AC, AFZ, GS, MV, VN and RM: reviewed data of the cohort; VA, DR, LDE: software and formal analysis; VA and DR: writing - original draft preparation; GI and GDF: supervised the draft preparation; VA, AV, DR, AT: writing final version - review and editing.
+Contributions: DR, PC, PV, AT, methodology; AC, AFZ, GS, MV, VN, RM, reviewed data of the cohort; VA, DR, LDE, software and formal analysis; VA, DR, writing - original draft preparation; GI, GDF, supervised the draft preparation; VA, AV, DR, AT, writing final version - review and editing.
 All authors have read and agreed to the published version of the manuscript.

-Competing of Interest: The authors declare no conflict of interest.
+Conflict of interest: the authors declare no conflict of interest.

-Ethic approval: all patients signed an informed consent as part of administrative management.
-If any patient withdrew their consent, it didn't modify the course of the clinical management.
+Ethics approval and consent to participate: all patients signed an informed consent as part of administrative management.
+If any patient withdrew their consent, it did not modify the course of the clinical management.